AndrewEllis93/Print-Tuning-Guide/articles/voron_v2_gantry_squaring.md

     - You need all of these bolts to be loose enough to freely adjust against the printed part on the extrusions.

     {: .warning }
-    > Where there are Z belt clamps, **ensure that you do not loosen the bolts so much that the Z belts release**.
+    > Where there are Z belt clamps, ensure that you do not loosen the bolts so much that the Z belts release.
 Only loosen enough to allow for adjustments.

     - X/Y joints (repeat for both sides).
         - Top: